 The Writing Center provides one-to-one assistance and group or class workshops to undergraduate and graduate students, faculty, and staff in an effort to support its belief that writing serves as one of the primary means for learning and communicating.
 Services are free to all experience levels and at any point in the writing process.
 The center is located in Room 200 of the W.W.
 Slider Humanities Center.
-Online sessions are available to Lindsey Wilson College writers at community campuses.
-Please contact Mr. Jared Odd, Writing Center Coordinator, at (270) 384-8029 for further information and assistance.
+Online sessions are available to Lindsey Wilson College writers at community campuses and to those enrolled in online degree programs.
+Please contact Mr. Jared Odd, Writing Center Coordinator, at (270) 384-8029 for further information and assistance or go to <http://lwcwritingcenter.appointy.com/> to schedule an appointment online.